ZertoPublic/Z4K/docs/AdministrationGuide.md

 -	A Full Method cannot be followed by an Incremental Method.
 In other words, if there is a Full Method, it should be the last in the chain.
 -	Zerto Kubernetes Manager schedules backups and expirations as needed.

-##### Restoring a VPG from a Long Term Repository
+##### Restoring a VPG from an Extended Journal Copy

-To restore a VPG from a Long-term repository, run the command:
+To restore a VPG from an Extended Journal Copy, run the command:

 ```
 kubectl zrt ltr-restore [backupset-id] [site-id] [storage-class] [namespace]